Repopulation of wolves in California: Natural expansion

-Further exploration and challenges

 OR-93 was the 16th documented gray wolf in the recent history of the state.
 The two-year-old male wolf was fitted with a purple radio collar in June 2020 by tribal biologists on the Warm Springs Indian Reservation in the northern Cascade Mountains in Oregon.
-After leaving his White River pack, he reached Mono County, east of Yosemite National Park in the central Sierra Nevada in February 2021, which is the farthest south a wolf has been tracked in California in more than a century.
+After leaving his White River pack on January 30, 2021, he reached Mono County, east of Yosemite National Park in the central Sierra Nevada in February, which was the farthest south a wolf has been tracked in California in more than a century.
 Heading west, he crossed the agricultural area of the Central Valley near Fresno.
-After being tracked through 16 California counties, the signal was lost in San Luis Obispo County.
-The last wolf in the Central Coast area was sighted in 1826, which is nearly 1000 mi from his birthplace, south of Mount Hood in western Oregon.
-While avoiding populated areas, the wolf had crossed three major north–south highways; California Route 99, Interstate 5, and Highway 101 along the way.
+Ranchers felt he was a threat to livestock due to the lack of wild prey in the area.
+They had been notified of his presence by the California Cattlemen's Association which had been watching his progress since the wolf entered the state.
+Eventually, he made it as far as San Luis Obispo County, which is nearly 1000 mi from his birthplace south of Mount Hood in western Oregon.
+The last wolf sighting in the Central Coast area had been in 1826.
+After being tracked through sixteen California counties, the signal was lost.
+While avoiding populated areas, the wolf had crossed three major highways: California Route 99, Interstate 5, and Highway 101.
 OR-93 may have been spotted on May 15 in southwestern Kern County in a videotape of a wolf at a water trough on private property.
 September wolf sightings in rural northern Ventura County were confirmed by CDFW through the identification of recent wolf tracks.
-Due to the purple collar, the animal is assumed to be OR-93.
+Due to the purple collar, the animal was assumed to be OR-93.
 This is the farthest south in California that a gray wolf has been documented since one was captured in San Bernardino County in 1922.
 He was found dead in November, apparently killed by a vehicle on a highway.
 A truck driver notified authorities after he noticed a dead wolf along a dirt trail in Kern County off Interstate 5 near the town of Lebec.
-It is likely several other undetected wolves are dispersing through portions of their historic habitat in the state.
+It is likely several other individual, undetected wolves are dispersing through the state.